Luka-Zu/App-4-Webcam-Photo-Sharer/README.md

 Description: An app that starts the computer webcam, lets the user capture a photo and uploads the photo to the web and creates a sharable link.

+I am using kivy library in this project.